richardhapb/richardhapb/README.md

 Hey 👾

-I'm a relentless builder and reverse-engineering enthusiast — I dive deep into how things *really* work.
-From syscalls to sockets, I love dissecting systems and bending them to do useful or unexpected things.
+I'm a relentless builder and reverse-engineering enthusiast — I dive deep into how things really work.
+Whether it's parsing something or doing strange things with sockets, I love dissecting systems and bending them to do useful — or unexpected — things.

 🛠️⚙️